yh-hust/DocSeeker/README.md

 **DocSeeker** is a multimodal large language model for **long document understanding**.
 Existing MLLMs often struggle as document length grows, because crucial evidence is easily buried in many irrelevant pages, while most training data only provides short final answers without explicit evidence grounding.

 To address this, DocSeeker introduces a structured **Analysis–Localization–Reasoning (ALR)** paradigm, which encourages the model to first analyze the question, then localize evidence pages, and finally perform grounded reasoning before generating the answer.
-Built on **Qwen-2.5-VL-7B-Instruct**, DocSeeker further combines **ALR CoT distillation**, **Evidence-aware GRPO**, and **Evidence-Guided Resolution Allocation (EGRA)** for effective long-document training.
+DocSeeker further combines **ALR CoT distillation**, **Evidence-aware GRPO**, and **Evidence-Guided Resolution Allocation (EGRA)** for effective long-document training.
 This leads to strong gains on both in-domain and out-of-domain benchmarks, while making the reasoning process more interpretable and evidence-grounded.

 ---